 1. Oktoberfest – Munich, Germany

 Many are led to believe, due to the name, that Oktoberfest occurs mainly in October, but truthfully it only ends in October.
-This awesome German festival is celebrated all across the Western world, beginning September 17 and ending October 3.
+This awesome German festival is one of the most popular September celebrations around the world.
 Unlike most festivals, Oktoberfest is a beer festival, and all celebrations and traditional festivities revolve around indulging in some of the local brews.

 If you’re not a beer fan, you can still enjoy the atmosphere and traditional foods of Oktoberfest, from German breads and sausages, to other local delicacies (like pork knuckle) that go well with the golden drinks.
-The main point of this festival is to have a good time, so enjoying the beer is most recommended!
+The main point of this festival in September and October is to have a good time, so enjoying the beer is most recommended!

 It can be celebrated just about anywhere in the world, particularly in Western and Eastern Europe, but the original and joyous streets of Munich are always a unique and wonderful way to experience it.